JuliaLang/julia/doc/stdlib/collections.rst

 .. function:: merge(collection, others...)

    Construct a merged collection from the given collections.
 If necessary, the types of the resulting collection will be promoted to accommodate the types of the merged collections.
+If the same key is present in another collection, the value for that key will be the value it has in the last collection listed.

    ::